Diocese of Breda

-The Roman Catholic Diocese of Breda is a diocese of the Latin Church of the Roman Catholic Church in Breda, the Netherlands.
+The Diocese of Breda (Dioecesis Bredana) is a Latin Church diocese of the Catholic Church in Breda, the Netherlands.

 Description

+Until 1801 this territory was part of the Roman Catholic Diocese of Antwerp, a diocese suppressed by the Concordat of 1801 (when Antwerp was annexed to France).
+Breda was then erected as an Apostolic Vicariate in 1803.

-It was erected on March 14, 1853, with Johannes van Hooydonk being made its first bishop.
+The diocese was erected on March 14, 1853, with Johannes van Hooydonk being made its first bishop.
 The current bishop is Johannes Wilhelmus Maria Liesen.
 The current cathedral is Saint Anthony of Padua (in Dutch: H. Antonius van Padua) located in the center of Breda.

 Its canonical territory consists of the province of Zeeland and part of the province of North Brabant and is subdivided into 112 parishes.

 Former Bishops of the Diocese are: